scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Touch
 - **Duration:** 1 hour

 Attempt to shape stone to a suitable form.
-Make a spellcasting roll against 2 bad die, on success an area of stone no larger than 1 tile takes the form of your chosing.
+Make a spellcasting roll against 2 bad die, on success an area of stone no larger than 1 tile takes the form of your choosing.
 The stone can have multiple parts, but cannot be more complex than a door.
-You can shape the stone into anything following these contraints, such as a weapon, an idol, or a chair.
+You can shape the stone into anything following these constraints, such as a weapon, an idol, or a chair.
 This can be used to seal a door shut or create a passage way through a wall as long as the wall is no more than 1 tile thick.
 After the spell ends the stone returns to its original shape.

 You can increase the tiles effected by 1 for each level cast above 4th.
 The tiles must be adjacent.